-Catnip is famous for its effect on cats, but this common herb has been used medicinally by generations as a treatment for maladies ranging from hives and nervous conditions to stomach upset and morning sickness.
+Catnip is famous for its effect on cats, but this common herb has been used medicinally by generations as a treatment for maladies ranging from hives and nervous conditions to upset stomachs and morning sickness.
 The plants are generally trouble-free, and when it comes to catnip, pest problems generally aren’t much of a problem.
-Read on for information on a few common catnip plant pests, along with some helpful tips on catnip as pest repellent.
+Read on for information on a few common catnip plant pests, along with some helpful tips on catnip as a pest repellent.

 Catnip and Insects

 Common pests of catnip are few but do include the following:

 Spider mites are difficult to spot, but if you look closely, you may notice telltale webbing and tiny, black spots moving around the leaves.
 Leaves infested by spider mites are dry and take on a stippled, yellow appearance.

 Flea beetles are small beetles that jump when disturbed.
 The pests, which may be brown, black, or bronze, damage catnip by chewing holes in the leaves.

 Thrips, which may be black, brown, or gold, are tiny, narrow insects that suck the sweet juices from catnip plant leaves.
 As they feed, they leave silvery specks or streaks, and can significantly weaken a plant if left untreated.

 Whiteflies are tiny, sucking insects, generally found in huge numbers on the undersides of leaves.
 When disturbed, these catnip plant pests fly out in a cloud.
 Like aphids, whiteflies suck the juices from the plant and leave honeydew, a sticky substance that may attract black mold.

 Hoe or pull weeds when they’re small; weeds are a host for many catnip plant pests.
 If allowed to grow unchecked, the bed becomes overcrowded and stagnant.